nessieisreal/api-demo-starter/README.md

 # API Demo App for Harvard HCS Bootcamp

 A simple banking dashboard showing a user's accounts and transfers.
-It also allows user's to create new transfers.
+It also allows users to create new transfers.
 This app demonstrates basic usage of APIs in a Python Flask application.
 Makes use of the Nessie API for all data.

 For step-by-step implementation instructions, see the [Wiki](https://github.com/nessieisreal/api-demo-starter/wiki).